 American Federation of Teachers New Mexico President Stephanie Ly

-ALBUQUERQUE – American Federation of Teachers New Mexico President Stephanie Ly released the following statement on the New Mexico Senate’s passage Of House Bill 2:
+SANTA FE – American Federation of Teachers New Mexico President Stephanie Ly released the following statement on the New Mexico Senate’s passage Of House Bill 2:

 “Senate Finance Committee amendments to the General Appropriations Act of 2017 (House Bill 2/a), builds upon the work from the House of Representatives, and continues to keep the needs of the New Mexico’s public schools in the forefront of budgetary priorities in an extremely difficult financial year.

 “In addition to the funding from the New Mexico House, the New Mexico Senate today passed a budget including a $10.6 million special appropriation to the State Equalization Guarantee, the mechanism used to fund our public schools, bringing funding to a total to $2.69 billion for the 2018 fiscal year.
 Additionally, the Senate minimized the proposed Governor Martinez’s cuts to early education programs and higher education in New Mexico.